 TIP #1: If you only have one day to see Victoria, then this is a good way to do it.
 Try to go on a sunny day as the views from the ferry can be spectacular.
-If you can afford more than one day though, then try to stay over for at least one night in Victoria, as it is a beautiful place with lots to see.
+If you can afford more than one day though, then try to stay over for at least one night in Victoria as it is a beautiful place with lots to see.

 TIP #2: Other ways to get to Victoria are via Harbour Air Seaplanes, which is a fast and spectacular way of getting there on a sunny day, or by public transit or car via BC Ferries.
-If needing accommodation, then make sure to check out the BC Ferries page for the link to their vacation packages.
+If needing accommodation, then make sure to check out the BC Ferries page for the link to its vacation packages.

 For more information, check out Westcoast Sightseeing‘s website.